rogeliomonterde/hello/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+>

-If you like this project...
+If you like this project please let me now, it will help me a lot, so that I continue learning

 <p align="right">(<a href="#readme-top">back to top</a>)</p>